 - Schedule a break in the middle of the day for students to rest and eat lunch.

-- End the Olympics with a closing ceremony with a congratulatory speech for all athletes and a thank you to all who helped make it possible.
+- End the Olympics with a closing ceremony, a congratulatory speech to your mini-Olympians, and a thank you to all who helped make it possible.
 End with each class marching one last time around the track and back to their class, taking their chairs back with them.

-- Utilize volunteers to help clean up the trash and recyclables and to return all equipment, the PA system, canopies, etc.
+- Utilize volunteers to help clean up the trash and recyclables and to return all equipment, the PA system, and canopies.